Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

     enabled: true
 ```

-somewher under this entry.
+somewhere under the following entry:

 ![](.\img\cors.png)

-**Keep in mind YAML files do not allow tabs so you need to use spaces for indentation.**
+**Keep in mind YAML files do not allow tabs, so you need to use spaces for indentation.**

 ###### Step 38
 Restart the server.
 Your CORS settings will not work until you restart.

-From now on you can finally start using your Front End to test instead of curl (if you find it preferable).
+From now on, you can finally start using your Front End to test instead of curl (if you find it preferable).

 ![](.\img\royale-grails-together.png)

 #### Validating Captcha
-Let's start talking to those Google servers in order to validate our request!
+Let's start talking to those Google servers to validate our request!

 ###### Step 39
-Navigate to `grails-app/services/captchaserver`, right click and select `New -> Groovy Class`.
+Navigate to `grails-app/services/captchaserver`, right-click and select `New -> Groovy Class`.
 Name the class `CaptchaService`.

 ![](img/captcha-service-nav.png)

 ###### Step 40
 Add a field with your private token.
-Keep in mind that when a private token becomes compromised (like this one), it is no longer secure.
+Keep in mind, that when a private token becomes compromised (like this one), it is no longer secure.

 ![](img/captcha-service-token.png)